zxteloiv/zxteloiv.github.io/_posts/2015-08-18-bayesian-network-review.md

 ### 4. Graphical and Distributional Independence

 Up to now I only understand that the independence in an distribution could be more than that of a graph.
-And also a distribution could have more graph compatable to it, since the influence is in bidirection while the
+And also a distribution could have more graph compatable to it, since the influence is in bidirection while the network graph suggested the causality of only one variable on another.
+So this section remains under constructionˊ\_>ˋ

 ### Bibliography